vishalpatil1337/Ngrok-Unlimited-Tunnel/README.md

 # Ngrok-Multi-Tunnel Tool
 Using our ngrok multiple tunnel tool you can make unlimited TCP & HTTP tunnels and use them for free.
-As the free version of ngrok supports only one tunnel at a given time, we came around this and found some bypasses in order to use multiple tunnels. we made this tool to benefit you guys...
+As the free version of ngrok supports only one tunnel at a given time, we came around this and found some bypasses in order to use multiple tunnels. we made this tool to benefit you guys.

 ## Installation